Timmoth/AsyncMonolith/README.md

-        MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next message is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next message is processed DbType = DbType.PostgreSql, // Type of database being used (use DbType.Ef if not supported), ConsumerMessageProcessorCount = 2, // The number of concurrent consumer message processors to run in each app instance
+        MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next message is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next message is processed DbType = DbType.PostgreSql, // Type of database being used (use DbType.Ef if not supported) ConsumerMessageBatchSize = 5, // The number of consumer messages to be queries from the database and processed each processor cycle
+        ConsumerMessageProcessorCount = 2, // The number of concurrent consumer message processors to run in each app instance
         ScheduledMessageProcessorCount = 1, // The number of concurrent scheduled message processors to run in each app instance
     });